QuentinRa/blog.quentinra.dev/proj/uml/class/types.md

 [Go back](index.md)

-You don't have a lot of types in UML, but people are adding a lot of types according to what they want, so here is a list of types you may find
+Natively, you don't have a lot of types in UML, but people are adding a lot of types according to what they want, so here is a list of types you may find

 | Type | Description |
 | ------ | ------ |